barionleg/cesium.wiki.gs/Fabric.md

   fabric : fabric
 });
 ```
-When a non-existing `id` is used, the material is cached during the first call to `new Cesium.Material`, and later calls to `new Cesium.Material` or `Material.fromID` can reference the material as if it were a built-in material, i.e., they don't need to provide the full Fabric, just the `id` and any `uniforms` they want to set.
+When a non-existing `id` is used, the material is cached during the first call to `new Cesium.Material`, and later calls to `new Cesium.Material` or `Material.fromId` can reference the material as if it were a built-in material, i.e., they don't need to provide the full Fabric, just the `id` and any `uniforms` they want to set.
 ```javascript
 var fabric = {
    "id" : "MyNewMaterial",